-The Group's loan portfolio is diversified in terms of geographical location.
+The Bank's loan portfolio is diversified in terms of geographical location.

-As at 30 June 2013, the largest concentration of the Group's loan portfolio was in the Warsaw region/central macro-region, which is consistent with domination of this region/macro-region both in terms of population and economy in Poland.
+As at 30 June 2013, the largest concentration of the Bank's loan portfolio was in the Warsaw region/central macro-region, which is consistent domination of this region/macro-region both in terms of population and economy of Poland.